dappnode/dnp-manifest/README.md

+⚠️ This package has been deprecated.
+Please use: https://github.com/dappnode/DAppNodeSDK ⚠️

 # DNP Manifest

 dnp-manifest is a tool define the DNP manifest format by providing its JSON schema and a manifest to docker-compose.yml conversion function.